siqirua/tp/docs/UserGuide.md

 Examples: `editScore 7 m/57` assigns a mark of 57 for the seventh student score in the Student Scores list.

 ## Delete Commands
-Delete a student or graded component from the data base.
+Deletes a student or graded component from the database.
 > **Note** <br>
 >
-> Student scores will be automatically deleted when a new student or component is deleted.
+> Student scores will be automatically deleted when the corresponding student or component is deleted.
 > For instance, when a student is deleted, all scores that belong to this student will be deleted.
 They will be deleted from the graded components as well.

 ### Delete a student : `deleteStu`